Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films

 \section{Introduction}

-Surface acoustic waves (SAWs), which are vibrational modes localized at the surfaces of solids, serve as distinctive tools for non-invasive manipulation and detection of the electronic states in condensed matter systems.
-Coherent excitation of SAWs is typically achieved by applying an rf signal to periodically spaced electrodes patterned on a piezoelectric substrate~\cite{white1965apl}, which induces an accompanying ac electric field.
-This electric field mobilizes charge carriers within a conducting material positioned along the SAW's delay line, while the back reaction alters the SAW's amplitude and velocity~\cite{collins1968apl,ingebrigtsen1970jap,ricco1985,wixforth1986}.
-Consequently, SAWs can be effectively employed as a contactless electrical probe operating in the microwave frequency range, offering a robust technique for tracking low-frequency conductivity~\cite{adler1981apl,fritzche1984prb,paalanen1992prb,karl2000,muller2005jap,wu2024prl} and diagnosing quantum Hall states~\cite{efros1990prl,falko1993,rotter1998apl,fang2023}.
-In addition, the SAW has attracted a growing interest in the field of spintronics as a source of rf mechanical motions that can interact with electron spins via magnetostriction~\cite{weiler2011prl,dreher2012prb,thevenard2014prb,sasaki2017prb}, or spin-vorticity coupling~\cite{matsuo2013prb,kobayashi2017prl,mingxian2023prb}.
-Precise understanding of the SAW-induced electric field is thus of vital importance to distinguish electrical origins of the charge and spin dynamics from mechanical ones.
+Surface acoustic waves (SAWs) are vibrational modes localized at the surfaces of solids.
+SAWs are typically excited on a piezoelectric material and thus accompanied by a time- and space-dependent electric field~\cite{white1965apl}.
+In condensed matter physics, SAWs have been used as effective tools for non-invasive manipulation and detection of the electronic states.
+Materials of interest are placed on the piezoelectric substrate where the SAW propagates.
+The SAW-induced ac electric field mobilizes charge carriers in (semi-)conducting materials, which in turn, alter the SAW's amplitude and velocity \textit{via} a back reaction effect~\cite{collins1968apl,ingebrigtsen1970jap,ricco1985,wixforth1986}.
+Measuring the amplitude and velocity of SAWs thus provides a means to probe the electronic states of materials in the microwave frequency range, offering a robust technique for tracking low-frequency conductivity ~\cite{adler1981apl,fritzche1984prb,paalanen1992prb,karl2000,muller2005jap,wu2024prl} and diagnosing quantum Hall states~\cite{efros1990prl,falko1993,rotter1998apl,fang2023}.